 Business people always says thank you, but is it really a heartfelt and sincere thank you?
 The manner in which you give your thank you speaks volumes.
 Thanking clients for their business is as important as keeping them happy.
 They will feel valued and appreciated if you go the extra mile by showing appreciation.
 Anything from a basket of treats to a handwritten thank you note is much more than expected by any client.

 Go the extra mile, not only in business

 Clients may hire you for one particular service, but if you discover that they are unable to, or don’t know how to manage other phases that you may be aware of, offer to help.
 Not only is it common courtesy, but will indicate that you care enough about your client to go the extra mile.
 Whether it is providing a number for another vendor or picking up the phone to make a call on their behalf, it shows that you are a valued business resource and a trusted advisor.

-This article was brought to you by Boston which offers call centre courses.
+The content in this article was provided by Boston City Campus and Business College, which offers call centre courses.